School of English for Engaged Social Service (SENS)

 A team of volunteer tutors will provide teaching support.
 They will lead small-group and one-on-one conversations as well as work groups outside of class, facilitating ample opportunities where students get to practice their English listening and speaking skills.

 Weeks of intensive instruction

 We welcome you to apply as a student if:

 - Your English is already intermediate level or better.

-- You want to use your mind and skills to further personal growth and social transformation.
+- You want to use your mind and your skills to work for personal growth and for the good of everyone.

 - You are adaptable and have a lot of energy.

-- You would like to learn about Thailand, Buddhism, meditation, social issues, and transformative teaching methods.
+- You would like to learn about Thailand, Buddhism, meditation, counseling, climate justice, and transformative teaching methods.

 - You want to practice teaching and leading others.